andreasabel/inCode/entry/shuffling-things-up.md

     "deal":"into":_     -> Aff        (negate 1)          maxBound
     "deal":"with":_:n:_ -> Aff (modulo (read n))                 0
 ```

+This is "defunctionalization": if we notice a pattern in our functions, we can
+instead abstract out the data that defines each instance of that pattern, and
+work with that data instead.

 So far so good!
 Now to think about how to define composition.